Should you be looking at international schools in Hong Kong, or are local schools accessible?

 Why is learning Mandarin important at Hong Kong schools?

-Many consider this to be the future language of business and technology, with tech giants like Alibaba, Tencent, and Huawei becoming ever more prominent globally.
+Many consider Mandarin to be the future language of business and technology, with tech giants like Alibaba, Tencent, and Huawei becoming ever more prominent globally.

 Yes, you can get your kids extra classes in Mandarin, but finding a school that offers a strong Mandarin tuition can be significant.
 Consider the future you want for you and your family when looking at Mandarin learning for your kids.